awanga123/modus_private_company_valuation_tool/README.md

 ---

 ## 6. Valuation Logic
 1. **Peer pool**: Combine up to 10 peers – prioritize caller-supplied tickers, then fill remaining slots by sector/industry from `peer_universe.json`.
+If no sector or industry are provided, then no peers will be found and the valuation will return none.
+If the sector or industry provided are variation of one of the possible sectors, a semantic matching will attempt to match the input sector to a key in the peer universe.
+If there is a match, the valuation will continue, else no valuation will happen as no peers will be found.
 2. **Fetch data**: For each peer, pull latest market cap, enterprise value, revenue, EBITDA, and related metrics via `yfinance` (cached on disk).
 3. **Raw multiples**: Compute EV/Revenue and EV/EBITDA per peer (guarding against missing or negative denominators).
 4. **Outlier screen**: Build arrays of multiples, calculate z-scores, and discard peers whose multiples exceed |z| > 2 (≈ two standard deviations from mean).
 Small samples automatically keep all peers.